We Align with You

-Douglas joined Risk International in 1987, and in 2002 was promoted to CEO of Risk International’s parent company.
-In 2012, Douglas was named to his current position as executive vice president and chief legal officer.
 Before joining Risk International, he spent several years in private legal practice with the firm of Roetzel & Andress litigating environmental, toxic tort, mass tort, and product liability claims, as well as insurance coverage disputes.

 When John turned 16, his father, tired of repairing the fender benders of his older brothers and sisters, bought him an old used car.
 He handed John the keys and said dryly “You wreck it, you fix it.”
 Suddenly, the risks of that car came into focus: the prospect of freedom now carried with it the potential for financial set-back.
 Of course the choices were obvious: leave the car parked in the driveway, or learn how to drive safely.